 Michigan Medical Marijuana Patients Who Have Been Fired Can Get Unemployment.
 The state Supreme Court has refused to hear an appeal from the Unemployment Insurance Agency in a case involving people who won unemployment benefits after being fired for medical marijuana use.
 That means that people who are registered patients who got fired after failing drug tests for marijuana will continue to be eligible for unemployment benefits.

 US State Department Says Other Countries Can Legalize Marijuana If They Want To.
 My, how times have changed!
 Responding to a press question about moves toward marijuana legalization in Canada and Mexico, a State Department spokesman said Thursday they were free to do so.
 "It's up to the people of each nation to decide policies," spokesman John Kirby said.
 "And in this case, it's up to the people of Mexico to decide which drug policies are most appropriate for their country within the framework of international law."
 Kirby added that the US is "firmly committed to the three UN drug conventions," but added that "the conventions allow for a degree of flexibility on how member-states implement their obligations, particularly with respect to drug use, and the conventions anticipate variations in national legal frameworks."
 The openness to marijuana reform is a marked contrast to the US's historical opposition to such moves, but is consistent with the policy enunciated last year by the head of the department's Bureau of International Narcotics and Law Enforcement Affairs, William Brownfield.

-(This article was published by StoptheDrugWar.org's lobbying arm, the Drug Reform Coordination Network, which also shares the cost of maintaining this web site.
+(This article was prepared by StoptheDrugWar.org's lobbying arm, the Drug Reform Coordination Network, which also pays the cost of maintaining this web site.
 DRCNet Foundation takes no positions on candidates for public office, in compliance with section 501(c)(3) of the Internal Revenue Code, and does not pay for reporting that could be interpreted or misinterpreted as doing so.)